jassics/cybersecurity-roadmap/interview-questions/application-security-interview-questions.md

 5. Then you can go little deeper like what difficulties you faced while giving training to them on secure code design, principles etc.
 6. How do you make sure developers follow what you taught or made aware?
 IDE plugin, git actions, SAST tools etc?

-## Which one would you prefer and why?
+## 6. Which one would you prefer and why?
 Manual secure code review or automated or both ?

-## Which tools have you used for SAST?
+## 7. Which tools have you used for SAST?

-## What is the difference between SAST and SCA?
+## 8. What is the difference between SAST and SCA?

-## How well you understand SQLi (SQL Injection)?
+## 9. How well you understand SQLi (SQL Injection)?
+See if the person is able to explain:

+1. When data becomes code and how to test it
+2. Any specific tool to fasten SQL Injection
+3. Can you spot SQLi from code review
+4. Experience of any SAST tool through which you can verify and validate SQLi
+5. Mitigation for SQLi
+6. Prepared statement in sql injection

-## Do you understand the key difference between encryption, hashing, salt, obfuscation and encoding?
+## 10. Do you understand the key difference between encryption, hashing, salt, obfuscation and encoding?

-## What you should check if the website is damn slow suddenly?
+## 11. What you should check if the website is damn slow suddenly?

-## Explain how do you handle AuthN and AuthZ?
+## 12. Explain how do you handle AuthN and AuthZ?

-## How you implemented CSP?
+## 13. How do you implement CSP?
 Do you think it adds extra security for a web application?
 How?

+## 14. Benefits of using SoP, CORS and CSP?

-## How do you handle typical developer and security clash sittation?
+## 15. How do you handle typical developer and security clash situation?

+## 16. List out the techniques used to prevent web server attacks
+Check what all points one can cover and then you can deep dive based on the answer:

+1. Patch management
+2. Web Server hardening
+3. Scanning system vulnerability
+4. Custom vs default port
+5. Firewall and other server setting avoiding default settings
+6. Proper alerting and monitoring mechanism
+7. Server log settings

+## 17. List out the steps to successful data loss prevention controls.
+See if the interviewee is able to explain below points:

+1. Information risk profile
+2. Assign roles and responsibilities to the technical administrator, incident analyst, auditor and forensic investigator
+3. Develop the technical risk framework
+4. Expand the coverage of DLP controls
+5. Monitor the results of risk reduction
+6. Incident Response, risk severity, playbook etc.

+## 18. Where do we need security in SDLC phase?

+## 19. What would do you suggest for input sanitization?

+## 20. What have you done so far for API Security?

+## 21. Why XoR is very important in Crypto world?